-Green, shrubby plants with adventitious haustorial roots, hemiparasitic on trees and shrubs.
-Leaves mostly opposite, often thick, entire, sometimes scale-like or absent; stipules 0.
+Green, shrubby plants with adventitious haustorial roots, hemiparasitic on trees and shrubs, sometimes on themselves (self-parasitism).
+Leaves mostly opposite, often thick; stipules 0.
 Bracts anti-bracteoles, small, scale-like, sometimes rudimentary.
-Flowers hermaphrodite or unisexual, actinomorphic, single or in cymes, spikes or fascicles.
+Flowers usually hermaphrodite, actinomorphic, single or in cymes or fascicles.
 Perianth simple or double, petaloid or sepaloid.
-Calyx or simple perianth 3-4-lobed.
-Petals (where present) 3-8, free or united, volute.
+Calyx more or less tubular, with short 3-4 teeth.
+Petals 3-8, free or united, volute, often red (bird-pollinated) or yellow.
 Stamens as many as perianth lobes, opposite and adnate to them, with 1 to many pollen sacs.
 Ovary inferior, adnate to tube of perianth, 1-celled, with 1 ovule and with integinent not differentiated from placenta; stigma simple, sessile or borne on a filiform style.
-Fruit usually drupe- or berry-like.
-Seed solitary, without testa and with copious endosperm, adherent to the pericarp; embryo 1 or many.
+Fruit usually drupe- or berry-like, sticky (bird-dispersed).
+Seed solitary, without testa (integuments) and with copious endosperm, adherent to the pericarp; embryo 1 or many.
 Chromosomes relatively very large, forming translocation rings.